bijancn/CarND-Vehicle-Detection/writeup.md

 weights for the next section thus correspond to epoch 12.

 ## Combining the results of the neural network
-To reuse our model that has been trained on the 64x64 images, we simply change the input dimensions from `(64,64,3)` to `(ymax - ymin, xmax, 3)`, whereby I only feed in the part of the image that is relevant for vehicle detection, i.e.
+To reuse the model that has been trained on the 64x64 images, I simply change the input dimensions from `(64,64,3)` to `(ymax - ymin, xmax, 3)`, whereby I only feed in the part of the image that is relevant for vehicle detection, i.e.
 `ymax = 660` and `ymin = 400`.
 Keras then takes care to adapt the dimensions of all following layers.
 On the horizontal, the whole image is used, thus `xmax = 1280`.
 The cropping in the vertical speeds up the processing and avoids bogus detections.
-With this adapted model, we load in the trained model weights and use it to `predict` in the `search_cars` function.
+With this adapted model, I load in the trained model weights and use it to `predict` in the `search_cars` function.
 The output of this are images themselves attached with the probability that it is a car.
 I only keep images that have a probability that is higher than `probability_threshold = 0.999999`.
-Convolutional neural networks seem really appropriate for this task as we don't have to come up with a sliding window strategy but obtain this naturally.
+Convolutional neural networks seem really appropriate for this task as I don't have to come up with a sliding window strategy but obtain the highly probably windows of cars naturally.
 To be specific, the output shape of the last layer is `(25, 153, 1)` instead of `(1, 1, 1)`.
 This output is shown here as the small red windows:

 ![alt text][image2]

 All other test images can be found in [output_images/test_images](output_images/test_images).
-To decide which of the small red windows to keep, we can add for each pixel of these windows +1 to an empty image, see `add_heat`, to generate a heat map for the whole image.
+To decide which of the small red windows to keep, I can add for each pixel of these windows +1 to an empty image, c.f. `add_heat`, to generate a heat map for the whole image.
-Hereby, we only keep the pixels that have at least three positive confirmations to reduce the number of false positives.
-Finally, we use `scipy.ndimage.measurements.label` to find labelled features in this heat map.
+Hereby, I only keep the pixels that have at least three positive confirmations to reduce the number of false positives.
+Finally, I use `scipy.ndimage.measurements.label` to find labelled features in this heat map.
 I assume that each of the found blobs correspond to a vehicle.
 This constitutes the main logic of the pipeline to `find_boxes`.